 Second, you can try to show that the testator was coerced or unduly influenced into making the will.
 A lot of people as they get older and sicker depend on others for the basic things in their life.
 They crave the love and affection of others.
 They want to be needed.
 Even if all they’re needed for is their money.
 This is very unfortunate.
 Bad people take advantage of that, and manipulate the vulnerable seniors into leaving them the inheritance.

 Unlike in the example above, when a person downloaded a will from the internet at their own risk, trying to contesting the will is not something most people can even attempt.
 Even at their own risk.
 To have any chance of contesting a will, you’ll need a lawyer.
 New York estate lawyer, such as Albert Goodwin, Esq. can help you evaluate your will contest case and let you know what your chances are.
-Albert Goodwin, Esq. is a New York estate, guardianship, wills, trust and probate lawyer with over a decade of experience.
+Albert Goodwin, Esq. is a New York estate, guardianship, wills, trust and probate lawyer since 2008.

 It is easier to establish undue influence if the following factors are present:

 A common law presumption of undue influence can possibly be established if: